Join the

 • Florida Paramedic**

-4. Possess and maintain current American Heart Association (AHA) BLS CPR certification.
+• American Heart Association (AHA) BLS CPR.
 Red Cross and other agency certifications are not accepted.

-** ATTENTION: If you (1) have recently completed EMT or Paramedic school or (2) have an EMT/Paramedic license/certification from another state, or (3) only have an EMT/Paramedic NREMT certification, you will need to obtain a Florida license prior to applying to the MRU.
+**ATTENTION: If you (1) have recently completed EMT/Paramedic school or (2) have an EMT/Paramedic license/certification from another state, or (3) only have an EMT/Paramedic NREMT certification, you will need to obtain a Florida license prior to applying to the MRU.
 More information about Florida licensing can be found here.
+If you have applied for a Florida license and are in the process of waiting for Florida Health to issue the license, you may submit an application.

 • Minimum volunteer hours: